Gender Diversity in our large grant portfolio

 ‘Have your say’ community survey

-We will use the information from this survey to inform our next steps towards reducing barriers identified related to EPSRC opportunities and processes.
-This will help us realise our ambition of a diverse and inclusive research environment for all.
+We are using the information from your responses to inform our next steps towards reducing barriers identified related to EPSRC opportunities and processes.

-We will share with you the findings of this survey in due course.
-The survey will close 3 December 2020, 16:00 GMT
+We will share with you the findings of this survey later in the year.